uwescience/SQL-geospatial-tutorial/_episodes/03-queries.md

 > convention (i.e. the names have spaces in them).
 See [this discussion](https://stackoverflow.com/questions/1992314/what-is-the-difference-between-single-and-double-quotes-in-sql) for more details.
 {: .callout}

+> ## Upper/lower case: does it matter?
+> Most versions of the SQL language are not case sensitive, but it is a good habbit to make key words capital so that the queries are easy to read.
+The only time when the case matters is whne the word is in quotes and refers to a name.
+{: .callout}

 <br>

 >## Calculating several values at a time